+Consol idated

-In thousands of dollars Year ended 30 June 2020 Year ended 30 June 2019
+In thousands of dollars Year ended 30 June 2021 Year ended 30 June 2020

-Cost 170 -
+Cost 514 170

-Accumulated depreciation and impairment
+Accumulated depreciation and impairment - -

-Net carrying amount 170
+Net carrying amount 514 170

 The Group is currently investing in the further development of their existing enterprise resource planning system.
-These developments are scheduled to be completed by February 2021.
+These developments were completed in July 2021 and the new system is currently scheduled to go-live in September 2021 pending the end of the Covid lockdown in the Greater Sydney Area.